![]() |

 When the rotten wood is removed it is possible to wash the found tree roots with

-perform the future art work, and do not spoil textures of sculptural shapes.
+obstruct to perform the future art work, and do not spoil textures of sculptural

 -